17 Minute Languages

 17 Minute Languages is a language-learning program that uses spaced repetition and native-speaker audio to teach a wide variety of languages.
-The courses aren’t very engaging, include significant errors, and don’t offer any language explanations.
+In our opinion, the courses aren’t very engaging; the courses we tried included significant errors and didn’t offer any language-specific explanations.
 There are leaderboards for comparing your progress with other users and a language forum that’s available after four days of use.

-Native speaker audio is the only thing of quality here; mistakes and glitches are many.
+Native speaker audio is the only thing that impressed me in the courses I tried; mistakes and glitches were many.

 Superlearning technology?
 Fluency in 50 hours?
 Courses in 80 different languages?
 This is either the greatest language-learning resource of all time or it’s a painfully overpriced language site making absurd claims.
 Let’s find out.

 For this review, I took advantage of the free trial courses for three languages, Spanish, Albanian, and Japanese.
+I also participated in demo lessons for Icelandic and Japanese, which is where most of the screenshots in this review come from.
 I’m fairly advanced in Spanish and a beginner in both Albanian and Japanese.

 I currently live in Albania and have found precious few quality online resources for learning the language, so I was hoping to add this to my study plan.
 I chose Japanese to see how the platform handles teaching a different writing system and because I have an interest in the language.

-What I found, unfortunately, is that the 17 Minute Languages program offers very little for the money it charges and isn’t a resource I’ll be using or recommending in the future.
+My opinion after testing the program, unfortunately, is that 17 Minute Languages offers very little for the money it charges — it isn’t a resource I’ll be using or recommending in the future.

-There’s a lot of text on the 17 Minute Languages website.
-It’s fairly chaotic and busy, and the text is primarily describing what their courses offer and why you should buy one.
+There’s a lot of text on the 17 Minute Languages Albanian page.
+It’s fairly chaotic and busy, and the text is primarily describing what the course offers and why you should buy it.

 This dubious list of claims immediately set off alarm bells for me — “unique long-term memory learning method,” “superlearning [sic] technology,” “Albanian on autopilot.”